Securing daily payments

 Creating backup systems for daily payments is a normal part of the work the authorities do on preparedness.
 The authorities have worked with the banking sector for a long time to improve preparedness for various disruptions, but the rapid change in the security situation in Europe has made the need for the solutions that are now being implemented more urgent.
 The backup system will improve society's resilience.

-The backup system for daily payments is being developed in cooperation between the Ministry of Finance, the Ministry of Social Affairs and Health, the Bank of Finland, the Financial Supervisory Authority and the Financial Stability Authority.
-The authorities are bringing on board the banking and payment services sector as well as operators critical to daily payments, such as retail organisations.
+The backup system for daily payments was developed in cooperation between the Ministry of Finance, the Ministry of Social Affairs and Health, the Bank of Finland, the Financial Supervisory Authority and the Financial Stability Authority.
+The authorities brought on board the banking and payment services sector as well as operators critical to daily payments, such as retail organisations.